 In my next blog entry, I’ll share how I went about the actual writing of this 425-page story.
 It’s a story that might help young writers, but the intention is that it will help anyone who aspires to producing meaningful work.

-For media, messages, and other inquiries please click on the link below to contact Jim Wexell.
+For media, messages, and other inquiries, including personalized inscriptions, please click on the link below to contact Jim Wexell.